turbomanage/training-data-analyst/courses/machine_learning/README.md

 ### Open the notebook and install missing libraries
 1. Once the instance is up, click OPEN JUPYTERLAB.
-1. Click the Terminal launcher and type `pip install jupyterlab-tensorboard`.
+1. Click the Terminal launcher and type `pip install jupyter-tensorboard`.
 You'll need this later.
 1. Close the JupyterLab tab.
 1. Back in the GCP Console tab showing your notebook instance, restart the instance using the RESET button.